What is Title IX?

 The Title IX Coordinator monitors UWG’s compliance with Title IX, oversees complaints, and carries out on-going Title IX trainings.

-Complaints regarding sex discrimination, sexual harassment or sexual misconduct can be reported to any of the following individuals:
+Complaints regarding sexual misconduct or discrimination should be reported to any of the following: